juju/charm-tools/docs/reproducible-charms.rst

 When building charms, multiple layers are brought together in an ordered, depth-first recursive fashion.
-The individual files of each layer are merged, and then python modules are brought in according to ``wheelhouse.txt`` files that may exist in each layer.
+The individual files of each layer are merged, and then Python modules are brought in according to ``wheelhouse.txt`` files that may exist in each layer.

 Layers (and Interfaces) are typically Git repositories, and by default the